openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Recursive Type Aliases
 ======================

-For a type alias defined as *type A = something*, *A* can be used recursively if it is used as one of the following:
+In a type alias defined as *type A = something*, *A* can be used recursively if it is one of the following:

 -  Array element type: *type A = A[]*; or
--  Type argument of some generic type: type A = C<A>.
+-  Type argument of a generic type: type A = C<A>.

 .. code-block:: typescript
    :linenos: